MicheleCynowicz/memory-card-game-vue/step-6/README.md

 Test your game until you've successfully matched all 8 pairs.
 If you see the message `YOU WIN!` in the console, you've successfully rebuilt your game in Vue!

 If you added any game features in your original `static_site` version, try to convert those features to Vue now too!

+In the [last step](/build-and-deploy), you'll deploy your app on GitHub pages.